successtar/recipe/README.md

 Run "ng serve" in the frontend directory to start the frontend application

-Run "nodemon serve" to start the backend application
+Run "nodemon serve" in the backend directory to start the backend application

 Access the page via http://localhost:4200/